The Ultimate Limoncello Drizzle Mascarpone Cake Recipe

 4. Prepare the Mascarpone Filling

-Using an electric mixer, whip together mascarpone cheese, heavy cream, powdered sugar, and lemon zest until smooth and fluffy.
+While the cake is cooling, prepare the mascarpone filling.
+Using an electric mixer, whip together the mascarpone cheese, heavy cream, powdered sugar, and lemon zest.
+Whip until the mixture is smooth and fluffy, resembling a thick, creamy frosting.

 5. Assemble the Cake